 Implement Collapsible Traffic Posts for Both Temporary and Heavy-Duty Applications

-In areas where heavy-duty is required as well as alternating vehicle access restriction, collapsible posts are the best option for installation.
+In areas where frequent access is required as well as alternating vehicle access restriction, collapsible posts may be the best option for installation.
 Collapsible bollards give users the ability to raise and lower them at any time, simply locking them in place and unlocking them when lowering.
 When lowered, these posts provide enough clearance for most types of vehicles.
 Locations such as gate entrances, parking lots, marinas, and bike paths often benefit from having these posts installed.

 Keep Your Facility Protected at All Times

 Whether you have fixed, removable or collapsible traffic control barriers installed, each type of bollard may provide the protection your property needs.
 Pedestrians will benefit from additional safety, and property will stay protected from the potentially devastating damage of vehicle impact.
 When considering security measures for your property, traffic control barriers are as crucial to security as other devices such as cameras and perimeter fences.
 Some stainless steel traffic posts meet American Society for Testing and Materials (ASTM) standards, as they can be tested for low- and high-speed vehicle impact resistance.
 Installing ASTM-approved traffic posts helps ensure that your property won’t suffer from holes in security.
 Ultimately, traffic control barriers are a worthwhile investment that can significantly improve nearly any type of public property, providing top-quality physical asset protection and visual deterrence.